 A further compromise of the additional focal range is the loss of the built-in Natural Density filter which was a much-loved feature for videographers on previous models.
 ND filters are essential for attaining good shutter speeds for filming under bright lighting conditions while using a bright aperture.

-These trade-offs certainly limit the RX100 VI’s performance as a low light, video-centric camera, but the additional focal range also means that the new model is much better suited for travel and day-to-day photography than any of its predecessors.
+These trade-offs certainly limit the RX100 VI’s performance as low light, video-centric camera, but the additional focal range also means that the new model is much better suited for travel and day-to-day photography than any of its predecessors.
 Not only is the new lens versatile but I am happy to report that it’s also very strong optically.
-This is especially true at the longer-end of the focal range where sharpness and contrast remain on an excellent level.
+This is especially true at the longer end of the focal range where sharpness and contrast remain on an excellent level.
 The extreme corners are not great, especially on the long end, but they are good enough for most applications.

 The below images highlight the sort of sharpness that can be expected along with showing how well the lens handles flare when shooting against the sun.